rehemap17/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1confused smiley
 script displays a confused smiley

+2script displays content of the file passwd

-script displays content of the file passwd
+3scricpt displays content of the file passwd and hosts